Which conditions do you treat?

 It does sound nonsensical when you learn that homeopaths treat illness by giving a highly diluted form of a substance, which, taken by a healthy person in a crude dose, would cause similar symptoms, but there it is.
 Prescribing Ritalin, the stimulant drug for hyperactivity, is a great example of the application of the homeopathic principle used by conventional medicine.

-Over 2000 homeopathic medicines are used.
-They are non-toxic and non-addictive, so safe for babies, children and pregnant women.
+There are over 2000 homeopathic medicines in common use.
+They are non-toxic and non-addictive, so they are safe for babies, children and pregnant women.

 WHERE DOES HOMEOPATHY COME FROM??

 Not many people know that homeopathy sprouted out of conventional medicine in the 1800s.
 It was developed by a medical doctor who was concerned about the toxicity of the treatments of the day, such as arsenic and mercury.
 Most people around the world who practice homeopathy are medical doctors.
 It is the second most common form of treatment used in the world, to conventional medicine, and is endorsed by the World Health Organisation as an affordable, sustainable and effective form of healthcare.